Ozgun92/Ozgun_Portfolio/README.md

 ## Project 0: Snipit

-Snipit is a Social Media App that is purely audio based.
+Snipit is a Social Media App that is audio based.
 Users can follow others and post short Snipits (up to 9 seconds).
 These Snipits can be commented and every comment can be commented also.
 Users can enable auto-play, which, while enabled, plays all Snipits in one's feed chronologically.
 Users can also like Snipts and comments.

 NOTE: This app isn't on the Appstore yet, not usable with the bugs yet!